sommarskog/sql-docs/docs/data-quality-services/data-cleansing.md

 > [!NOTE]
 >  In the **Suggested**, **Corrected**, and **Correct** tabs, DQS displays the leading value for a domain, if applicable, in the **Correct To** column against the respective domain value.

  The data steward uses [!INCLUDE[ssDQSClient](../includes/ssdqsclient-md.md)] to see the changes that DQS has proposed and to decide whether to implement them or not.
-He or she can verify that values DQS has designated as correct are in fact correct.
-He or she can verify that changes already made by DQS, with a high confidence level, should be made.
-He or she can decide whether to approve auto-suggested changes.
-And he or she can review values that have not been changed, just in case they want to make a change not found by the computer-assisted process.
+They can verify that the values DQS has designated as correct are in fact correct.
+They can verify that changes already made by DQS, with a high confidence level, should be made.
+The steward can decide whether to approve auto-suggested changes.
+And they can review values that have not been changed, just in case they want to make a change not found by the computer-assisted process.

  DQS will merge any changes that the data steward has made with the results of the computer-assisted data cleansing.
 These changes will stay with the project; however, they will not be added to the knowledge base.
 During data cleansing, the associated knowledge base is read-only.